 This reuse potential means that the concept of ‘waste steel’ does not really exist, as used steel can always be recovered to new material, albeit with a significant energy requirement.
 However, as countries develop and cities grow, the overall stock of steel realistically still needs to expand, meaning that new steel from iron ore will continue to be produced for some time.

 The energy required in the smelting process and the waste generated in the production of virgin steel means that, despite the inherent circularity of the material itself, the industry still relies heavily on extractive activities and also produces waste.
-There is still therefore, great potential to explore other circular economy approaches, to decouple steel production from the use of finite raw materials and to eliminate associated externalities.
+There is still great potential within steel production, to explore further circular economy approaches that reduce dependency on finite raw materials and therefore eliminate associated externalities.